 In keeping with educational purposes of the College, disciplinary sanctions, other than those requiring expulsion, are intended to be remedial rather than punitive.
-Most disciplinary proceedings will be conducted informally between the student and the Vice President of Instruction in matters relating to the student's academic work, and between the student and the Vice President for Student Services in other matters.
+All disciplinary actions will be initiated by the Student Conduct Officer.
+If that officer is the subject of the complaint initiated by the respondent, the president shall, upon request and when feasible, designate another person to fulfill any such disciplinary responsibilities relative to the complainant.